sami-ka/scorepyo/_sources/autoapi/scorepyo/models/index.rst

        maximum points to assign for a binary feature
    binarizer:
        binarizer object that transforms continuous and categorical features into binary features
-   _df_info: pandas.DataFrame
-       Dataframe containing the link between a binary feature and its origin